templateflow/GOVERNANCE/org-docs/CHARTER.md

 # Charter for the *TemplateFlow* Organization

 *TemplateFlow* is a sibling organization to the [*NiPreps* Community](https://github.com/nipreps).
-Anyone with an interest in *TemplateFlow* can join the organization, contribute to *TemplateFlow* design, and participate in the decision making process.
+Anyone interested in *TemplateFlow* can join the organization, contribute to *TemplateFlow*'s design, and participate in decision-making.
 This document describes how that participation takes place, how to find consensus, and how deadlocks are resolved.

 # Governance Policy